How to Apply for Nevada Medicaid

 How to apply for Nevada Medicaid

-Visit a local Division of Welfare and Supportive Services (DWSS) Resource Center.
+- In person — DSS district office: Visit a local Division of Social Services (DSS) district office.
 Staff can help with applications, document verification, and complex household situations.
-Locations listed at dwss.nv.gov or by calling 1-800-992-0900.
+Locations listed at dss.nv.gov or by calling 1-800-992-0900.

 What you need to apply